 Will you be available to help her transition?

-3. Language and cultural barriers
+5. Language and cultural barriers

-For instance, our Thai Au pair had never used an oven because ovens are uncommon in Thailand.
+For instance, our Thai au pair had never used an oven because ovens are uncommon in Thailand.
 We showed her how to use just about every appliance in the house, and we also typed instructions she could refer to.

-Interview questions to ask a potential Au pair
+Interview questions to ask a potential au pair

-Now that you’ve decided an Au pair is a good choice for your family, you’ll want a list of interview questions (here are important nanny interview questions to ask).
+Now that you’ve decided an au pair is a good choice for your family, you’ll want a list of interview questions.
+(Here are important nanny interview questions to ask).
 We wanted someone who enjoyed kids, not someone who just wanted to come to America.
-The “coming to America” should be the bonus, not the focus.
-Here are the some of the questions we asked:
+Being here should be the bonus, not the focus.

 - What do you enjoy most about children?
 The least?

 - What activities do you like to do with children?
-We were age-specific when we asked this since we had a preschooler and wanted him to get lessons in the alphabet and numbers.
+(We were age-specific when we asked this since we had a preschooler and wanted him to get lessons in the alphabet and numbers.)

-- What are you hoping to learn or gain in your Au pair year?
+- What are you hoping to learn or gain in your au pair year?